 The College has self-assessed its provision as Good, which is in line with the April 2016 Ofsted Judgement.
-The ESFA rated the College's financial health as Good in November 2017.
+The ESFA rated the College's financial health as Good in November 2017, this was reconfirmed in October 2018 by the Standards Committee.